iga-chidori/CASA0012_Flood_Road_Melbourne/Readme.md

 The notebooks for reproducible analysis divided in to two parts: *Preprocessing.ipynb* for accessing the datasets as outlined in the Thesis and generate the rainfall sequence; *Resilience.ipynb* for evaluating the network connectivty, functionality and reslience in terms of travel time in the study area.

 **To Note**: Though the notebooks attempt to optimise the reproducibility, there is still some certain restrictions which has been explictly explained and clarified in the Thesis.
 Procedures for processing in QGIS, HEC-RAS and StormDeck are described in the Thesis.
-Key features and raster layers for producing the layout are provided in *Processing_From_QGIS*
+Key features and raster layers for producing the layout are provided in *Processing_From_QGIS*.

 For any issues, please email to: ucfnhch@ucl.ac.uk